-- 8.1 A candidate will be eligible for the award of the degree on obtaining 260 credits with a grade point average of 12 (equivalent to C3) or above in the taught courses described in §3 above, with at least 75% of those credits at grade D3 or better, and all credits at grade F or above, and obtaining 100 credits from the dissertation at grade D or better. - 8.2 A candidate who has achieved at the first attempt a grade point average of 15 (equivalent to B3) or above for the taught courses and grade B3 or above for the dissertation will be eligible for the award with Merit.
+- 8.1 A candidate will be eligible for the award of the degree on obtaining 260 credits with a grade point average35 of 12 (equivalent to C3) or above in the taught courses described in §3 above, with at least 75% of those credits at grade D3 or better, and all credits at grade F or above, and obtaining 100 credits from the dissertation at grade D or better. - 8.2 A candidate who has achieved at the first attempt a grade point average of 15 (equivalent to B3) or above for the taught courses and grade B3 or above for the dissertation will be eligible for the award with Merit.
 Where the grade point average for the taught courses falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit.
 No discretion can be applied in relation to the grade required for the dissertation. - 8.3 A candidate who has achieved at the first attempt a grade point average of 18 (equivalent to A5) or above for the taught courses and grade A5 or above for the dissertation will be eligible for the award with Distinction.
 Where the grade point average for the taught courses falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.
-No discretion can be applied in relation to the grade required for the dissertation. - 8.4 A candidate who fails to achieve the standard required at §8.1 but who obtains 360 credits with a grade point average of 9 (equivalent to D3) with all credits at grade F or above will be eligible for the award of the Postgraduate Diploma. - 9.
-Requirements for the exit awards of Master of Science (Dent Sci) Dental Science, Postgraduate Diploma in Dental Science and Postgraduate Certificate in Dental Science and rules for the award of distinction and merit - 9.1 The requirement for the award of a Master of Science (Dent Sci) Dental Science is 180 taught credits with a grade point average of 12 (equivalent to C3) with at least 75% of these credits at grade D3 or better, and all credits at grade F or above. - 9.2 The requirement for the award of the Postgraduate Diploma in Dental Science is a grade point average of 9 (equivalent to D3) or above in 120 taught credits, with not less than 80 of these credits at grade D or above. - 9.3 The requirement for the award of a Postgraduate Certificate in Dental Science is a grade D or above in the 60 credits core taught course, as specified in the Programme Document. - 9.4 A candidate who has achieved a grade point average of 15 (equivalent to B3) at the first sitting will be eligible for the awards listed in §9.1, §9.2 and §9.3 respectively with Merit.
-Where the grade point average falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit.
+No discretion can be applied in relation to the grade required for the dissertation. - 8.4 A candidate who fails to achieve the standard required at §8.1 but who obtains 360 credits with a grade point average of 9 (equivalent to D3) with all credits at grade F or above will be eligible for the award of the Postgraduate Diploma. - Requirements for the Exit Awards of Master of Science (Dent Sci) Dental Science, Postgraduate Diploma in Dental Science and Postgraduate Certificate in Dental Science and Rules for the Award of Distinction and Merit - 9.1 The requirement for the award of a Master of Science (Dent Sci) Dental Science is 180 taught credits with a grade point average35 of 12 (equivalent to C3) with at least 75% of these credits at grade D3 or better, and all credits at grade F or above. - 9.2 The requirement for the award of the Postgraduate Diploma in Dental Science is a grade point average of 9 (equivalent to D3) or above in 120 taught credits, with not less than 80 of these credits at grade D or above. - 9.3 The requirement for the award of a Postgraduate Certificate in Dental Science is a grade D or above in the 60 credits core taught course, as specified in the Programme Document. - 9.4 A candidate who has achieved a grade point average of 15 (equivalent to B3) at the first sitting will be eligible for the awards listed in §9.1, §9.2 and §9.3 respectively with Merit.
+Where the grade point average falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit. - 9.5 A candidate who has achieved a grade point average of 18 (equivalent to A5) at the first sitting will be eligible for the awards listed in §9.1, §9.2 and §9.3 respectively with Distinction.
+Where the grade point average falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.